 This course focuses on United States Government and Politics, one of two A.P. curricula offered in Political Science.
 Major topics include: Constitutional foundations of the U.S. Government; Political beliefs and behaviors; Political parties, Interest groups and Mass media; Institutions of National Government: the Congress, the Presidency, the Bureaucracy, and Federal Courts; Public Policy; Civil Rights and Liberties.
-A major purpose of this course is to prepare students for the Advanced Placement exam in May.
-Students who select this course must take the Advanced Placement exam.
+A major purpose of this course is to prepare students for the Advanced Placement exam, which is required.
+Department approval is required.